 Keen to be focused?

 At the heart of the onsite programme is an intensive six-day residential school.
 Intensive, so you can focus on fundraising with no distractions.
 You’ll be working alongside four of the UK’s leading experts and a small group of equally committed participants.
-Every school is designed around the you and your fellow participants, and we constantly update the content to include the latest ideas and trends.
+Every school is designed around you and your fellow participants, and we constantly update the content to include the latest ideas and trends.

 What you get is high-quality in person insight from the expert team, a wide range of learning opportunities, and the focus on practical application to your situation.
 Imagine what you can achieve in a week of solid focused thinking and planning.